FreekDB/trait_proteomics_qc_tool/ProteomicsQCReportViewer/devinf/DevelopersInformation.md

 FindBugs
 --------

 FindBugs is a static code analysis tool like Checkstyle.
-If you run **`mvn findbugs:check`** in the ProteomicsQCReportViewer directory, FindBugs will generate the findbugsXml.xml file in the target directory.
+It works by analyzing Java bytecode (compiled class files), so compile the code before running FindBugs.
+If you run **`mvn compile findbugs:check`** in the ProteomicsQCReportViewer directory, FindBugs will generate the findbugsXml.xml file in the target directory.